hundeboll/grind/README.markdown

 Notice the repeated number of uploading-messages in the end - one for each thread.

-To see more options, run `grive` with the help flag:
+To see more options, run `grind` with the help flag:

 ```
 $ python grind.py --help